Eisenwave/tccpp-articles/branchless.md

 ## Discussion
 There are many more examples where these branchless operations are useful.
-They can sometimes be more efficient than using an if-statement, but often, modern compilers transform code into these branchless versions automatically, and there is no difference.
+They can sometimes be more efficient than using an if-statement, but often, modern compilers transform code into these branchless versions automatically, so there is no difference.

 ⚠️ **Keep readability in mind; others may find branchless code to be unintuitive and unreadable.**